#include <stdio.h>

 L.C.M of 10 & 12 = 60

-#include#include int main(int* argc, char* argv[]) { int a, b, i, gcd, n1, n2; int lcm, lcm1; if(argc==1) { printf(“Not sufficient value provided”); } else { a = atoi( argv[1] ); b = atoi( argv[2] ); n1 = a; n2 = b; for( i = 1 ; i < a && i < b ; i++) { if( a % i == 0 && b % i == 0 ) { gcd=i; } } lcm = (n1*n2)/gcd; lcm1 = (int)lcm; printf("%d",lcm1); } return 0; }
+#include#include int main(int* argc, char* argv[]) { int a, b, i, gcd, n1, n2; int lcm, lcm1; if(argc==1) { printf(?Not sufficient value provided?); } else { a = atoi( argv[1] ); b = atoi( argv[2] ); n1 = a; n2 = b; for( i = 1 ; i < a && i < b ; i++) { if( a % i == 0 && b % i == 0 ) { gcd=i; } } lcm = (n1*n2)/gcd; lcm1 = (int)lcm; printf("%d",lcm1); } return 0; }

-After understanding this example, try to rewrite the same program without looking at the code.
-Then change some values or logic and run it again.
-This helps improve confidence and keeps learners engaged on the page for longer.
+Rewrite the program without looking at the code.
+Modify values, conditions or logic and run it again.
+This helps improve confidence and strengthens coding skills much faster.